16th January 2024 5 min read

 Now let's create a database function, handle_new_user , that populates a waitlist row whenever a new user signs up:

-after insert on auth.users for each row
+12create trigger on_auth_user_created13after insert on auth.users for each row14execute procedure public.handle_new_user ();

 Let's use create-next-app to create a Next.js project with authentication already backed-in:

-npx create-next-app -e with-supabase
+1npx create-next-app -e with-supabase

 Once Supabase environment variables are filled in, we can run the project locally.